viamrobotics/docs/docs/extend/modular-resources/examples/odrive.md

 {{% alert title="Tip" color="tip" %}}

 If you are using a Raspberry Pi as your [board](/components/board/), you must run `sudo ip link set can0 up type can bitrate <baud_rate>` in your terminal to receive CAN messages.
-See [Troubleshooting](#can-link-issues) for more information.
+See "[Troubleshooting](#troubleshooting): [CAN Link Issues](https://github.com/viamrobotics/odrive#can-link-issues)" for more information.

 Additionally, make sure you have [enabled SPI communication on your Pi](/installation/prepare/rpi-setup/) to use several common CANHats.

 {{% /alert %}}

-4. Make sure your ODrive is connected to your [board](/components/board/) as follows, depending on your preferred connection method:
+1. Make sure your ODrive is connected to your [board](/components/board/) as follows, depending on your preferred connection method:

 {{< tabs name="Connect your ODrive">}}
 {{% tab name="odrive-serial" %}}